sanjeevholla26/UB_Sanjeev_recs/README.md

 3. Search functionality.
 4. Creating profile.
 5. Editing of the discussion room by its owner.
+6. Want to add replies for each of the ideas posted by a user in a perticular discussion room.
 <br>

 ### References used :